Beardyman

-Darren Alexander Foreman (born 14 May 1982), better known as Beardyman, is a British multivocalist, musician and comedian from London known for his beatboxing skills and use of live looping.
+Darren Alexander Foreman (born 14 May 1982), better known as Beardyman, is an English musical producer, DJ, multivocalist, musician and comedian from London known for his beatboxing skills and use of live looping.

 Early life

+Darren Alexander Foreman was born on 14 May 1982.
 After studying at Queen Elizabeth's Grammar School for Boys, Barnet, Foreman moved to Brighton in 2001 to study at the University of Sussex.
 Although he started making noises at the age of three by imitating Michael Winslow from the Police Academy movie series, it was seeing Rahzel perform live that convinced Foreman that beatboxing could sustain a whole show rather than simply provide interludes within the context of a broader presentation.
 Beardyman's first musical venture was composing a symphony for his school orchestra at the age of ten.
 At fifteen, an introduction to drum and bass led to his long-standing obsession with music technology.
 Darren was given the nickname "Beardyman" because a name was quickly needed for a flyer for an early show, and he had a beard at the time.

 He is the brother of comedian and YouTuber Jay Foreman, with whom he sometimes collaborates onstage.